HarshRaj709/DjangoRestFramework_notes/README.md

             -request.auth will be None.

         unathorized responses that are denied permission will result in an HTTP 401 Unathorized response with an appropriate www-Authenticate header.

-Permission Classes: It is use to grant or deny access for diferent classes of users to different parts of APi.
-            request.user and request.auth to determine if the incoming request should be permitted.

-        - AllowAny  : ByDefault No authentication
-        - IsAuthenticated   : It will deny permission to all unauthenticated user.
-        - IsAdminUser   :   It allow only to those who are staff in application.
-        - IsAuthenticatedOrReadOnly
-        - DjangoModelPermission
-        - DjangoModelPermissionOrAnonReadOnly
-        - DjangoObjectPermission
-        - Custom Permission

     Practical -----------------------------------------------------------------------------------------------